CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 ## Test Hello Android in the AVD

 1. Click on the MainActivity.java tab to view the code.
 2. Pixel 5 API 30 will likely be the default showing in the box next to the green triangle.
-Expand dropdown menu next to the green triangle button.
-Choose AVD Manager (at the bottom).
+Keep this setting.
+But if you want to experiement with other devices, open the Device Manager by expanding dropdown menu next to the green triangle button and choosing Device Manager (at the bottom).
-3. Click the Create Virtual Device button at the bottom.
-- Choose **Nexus 5**; click Next
-- choose **API level 28**; download that.
-Highlight it and click Next.
-- Nexus 5 API 28 should show up in the Your Virtual Devices screen.
-Close that window.
-- Nexus 5 API 28 should also show up in the dropdown box next to the green triangle.
-Make sure it's selected before running.
-4. Click the green triangle.
+3. Click the green triangle.
-5. Switch to the running AVD and verify that the Hello Android app has successfully launched.
+4. Switch to the running AVD and verify that the Hello Android app has successfully launched.
 It may take a few moments for the emulator's phone to boot up.
 The emulator should start as a separate program (it may be behind other windows).
 It should say "Hello First Fragment".

-IF YOU HAVE TROUBLE with the AVD - in particular, if you get the message "Waiting for process to come online" and then it times out - try these fixes, one at a time: https://www.technipages.com/android-emulator-stuck-waiting-for-target-to-come-online
+IF YOU HAVE TROUBLE with the emulator - in particular, if you get the message "Waiting for process to come online" and then it times out - try the fixes on this web site, one at a time:

+https://www.technipages.com/android-emulator-stuck-waiting-for-target-to-come-online

-IF THE ANDROID EMULATOR BOOTS UP BUT THE APP DOES NOT LAUNCH - check if you're using "Quick Boot": go to the Tools -> AVD Manager; click the down arrow on the right side of your chosen virtual device, and choose Edit .
+IF THE ANDROID EMULATOR BOOTS UP BUT THE APP DOES NOT LAUNCH - check if you're using "Quick Boot": go to the Tools -> Device Manager; click the down arrow on the right side of your chosen virtual device, and choose Edit .

 Click Show Advanced Settings.
 Scroll down to Emulated Performance and check "Cold Boot", not "Quick Boot".
 Click Finish.
 Then rebuild the app and run it again.

 ## Exercises

 1. Explore the contents of the project's res directory.
 These are the static resource files that your Android app uses.
 They include such things as menus, user interface (UI) definitions, icons, and strings.
 2. The file res/values/strings.xml defines static strings that are used in your application.
 Change the string named "first_fragment_label" to include your name (e.g. "Joe\'s App", with the escape character \ before the apostrophe).
 3. Save strings.xml
 4. Examine res/layout/activity_main.xml.
 Notice that this is the UI definition of the main Activity.
 It "includes" a layout for content_main.
 You'll likely be in "Design Mode" initially; change to "Code" using the button at the top right.
 5. Edit res/layout/content_main.xml.
 This is the part of the screen layout for the overall app.
 Change the color from colorPrimary to colorSecondary.
 6. Edit fragment_first.xml.
 In the Design view, in the Palette window, click on Text.
 Drag a new "Plain Text" field onto your screen.
 7. In the Properties of this widget, find the Common Attributes, and set the text to "Hello Android"
 8. Save content_main.xml
 9. Use the red square to stop the app (if it was running).
 10. Click the green play triangle in the Android Studio menubar to run the app.
 11. Choose the AVD you just created to run the app in.
 12. Switch to the running AVD and verify that the Hello Android app has successfully launched and your changes have been successful.

-:checkered_flag: **CHECKPOINT: Part 1 ends here**
+:checkered_flag: **CHECKPOINT: show Part 1 to your TA**

 # Part 2 Interesting Picture